adityab079/adityab079/README.md

-- 🔭 I’m currently working on 'What Can I Do' - a tool that helps you to collaborate with charitable organizations.
+- 🔭 I’m currently working on 'What Can I Do' - a web extension that helps you to collaborate with charitable organizations.
 It recently got accepted into Mozilla's Incubator Open Lab, for Startups.

 - 🌱 I'm also working on improving my JavaScript skills(React, Angular & Vue).